CesarGraeter/CesarGraeter/README.md

 - 🔭 Case I

-The goal here is to show you the full solution to a prediction issue, since row data to a web application.
+The goal here is to show you the full solution to a prediction issue, since row data to a web application, not to design the best machine learning model.

 The case is based on a dataset from Kaggle, that we supose to predict the number of bike rentals per day.